-Often business overlook costs which may seem small at first, but can mount up.
+Often businesses overlook costs that may seem small at first but can mount up.
 For instance:

-- Marketing budget – How much are you going to invest in brand awareness and lead generations?
+- Marketing budget – How much are you going to invest in brand awareness and lead generation?
 Who or what is going to deliver the results you want?

-- Communication / Utilities – From the mobile phones of your staffs to the office phones on the desk, the associated bills needs to be accounted for.
-With respect to utilities, enquire about average electricity and water charges from neighbors to allow you to get an idea about the cost, with rented office space these are often accounted for and again provide a viable option.
+- Communication / Utilities – From the mobile phones of your staff to the office phones on the desk, the associated bills need to be accounted for.
+With respect to utilities, enquire about average electricity and water charges from neighbors to allow you to get an idea about the cost; with rented office space, these are often accounted for and again provide a viable option.

 - Consumables – Water, coffee, tea, sugar, printing cartridges…these all add up.
 Make sure to keep them as part of your costs.

-When starting your own business it is vital that you have the correct agreements and processes in place.
-From the start, you must ensure that as a bare minimum you have the SOPs (standard operating procedures) documented.
-These are the rules which allow you to define the rules and policies and functions required to operate your business.
+When starting a business in Dubai, it is vital that you have the correct agreements and processes in place.
+From the start, you must ensure that, as a bare minimum, you have the SOPs (standard operating procedures) documented.
+These are the rules which allow you to define the rules and policies, and functions required to operate your business.

-Corporate Governance should be of paramount importance when forming a company.
+Corporate Governance should be of paramount importance when setting up a business in Dubai.
 It is advisable, again, to seek the advice of a trusted business advisor when forming the company.
 You may not know of the potential hurdles you may face down the road.

-The importance of accounting can have huge ramifications to a business throughout its lifetime.
-It is important to ensure the right steps are followed from the beginning so that you know financially where your business is, throughout.
+The importance of accounting can have huge ramifications for a business throughout its lifetime.
+It is important to ensure the right steps are followed from the beginning so that you know financially where your business is throughout.

 Effective accounting will define your budget throughout the year.
 However, a budget is often malleable, as businesses change based on many factors.
 An accounting role must be implemented regularly to track your performance against budget and the ramifications of different actions.

 Accounting will also play a part in your cash flows.
-With cash flow being the vital killer of many businesses , it is important that it is implement correctly.
+With cash flow being the vital killer of many businesses, it is important that it is implemented correctly.